Latest Update: 1st March 2023

 Whistleblower Protection Act: The implementation of the Whistleblowing Directive

-The Whistleblowing Directive defines all persons as potential whistleblowers who are in contact with your company in the course of their work activities, i.e. not only your employees but also customers or suppliers (read more in our article “What is a whistleblower?”).
-Therefore, the company is obliged to provide easy and understandable information about the reporting possibilities and the processing of reports (for example on the company website).
+The Whistleblower Protection Act defines all persons who are in contact with your company in the course of their work as potential whistleblowers.
+This means that it applies not only to your employees, but also to customers or suppliers (you can read more about this in our article “What is a whistleblower?”).
+The company is therefore obliged to provide easy-to-understand information about the reporting options and the processing of reports (e.g. on the company website).

-In addition to the possibility to report in writing and verbally, the company must also enable a personal exchange at the whistleblower’s request.
-Of course, the company must also process the data in connection with the report in accordance with the GDPR.
+In addition to being able to report in writing and verbally, the company must also enable a personal exchange at the request of the whistleblower.
+Of course, it must also process the data in connection with the report in compliance with the GDPR.
+In companies, reports of compliance violations are usually handled by ombudspersons: An ombudsperson is assigned to resolve conflicts, to mediate independently between employees and managers, for example, and to ensure fair procedures in organizations.
+This also includes the processing of reports.

-The draft for the German Whistleblower Protection Act oblige companies to enable anonymous reporting.
-However, the recommendation is clear: only anonymity creates security and trust, which reduces the inhibition to report in itself.
-The majority of companies that have already implemented whistleblowing systems have decided to use reporting channels that include anonymous reporting.
+However, the recommendation is clear: only anonymity creates sufficient security and trust to reduce the reluctance to report critical observations.
+The majority of companies that have already implemented whistleblowing systems have opted for reporting channels that include an anonymous reporting option.

 Further requirements for companies and authorities imposed by the EU Whistleblowing Directive